 We may earn money or products from the companies mentioned in this post.
 As an Amazon Associate, I earn from qualifying purchases.
 Nothing costs extra for you.

 We are in the middle of prime green bean season, where our plants are overflowing.
-Canning green beans allows you to put them up for casseroles and easy side dishes later in the year.
+Canning green beans allow you to put them up for casseroles and easy side dishes later in the year.

-Canning green beans is different than canning jams and jellies.
+Canning green beans are different than canning jams and jellies.
 You will need a pressure canner; a water bath canner cannot safely can green beans.
 Green beans are a low acid food, which means botulism can grow faster.

 If you are new to pressure canning, canning green beans is a great introduction.
 I prefer the raw pack method.
 What is a raw pack method?
 It means you will put the raw veggies in clean jars to the indicated headspace and fill the rest of the jar with boiling water.
 The pressure canner does all of the cooking for you.

 Sound simple?
 Well, it is!
 Let’s get to it!

 First, you want to snap your green beans.
 You have to do this whether you plan to freeze or can these veggies.
 Snapping green beans can feel like a never-ending task.
 Kids help make this job easier and quicker!

 After the ends are snapped off, you will want to wash them thoroughly, removing any dirt.
 At this time, put a pot of water on the stove to boil.
 You also will want to clean your jars.
 When you use a pressure canner, there is no need to boil or sterilize the jars beforehand.
 Just clean them and inspect for cracks and chips.

 Once cleaned, it is time to fill up your jars!
 The jars fill better when the green beans are between one and two inches long.
 Fill the jars up, leaving one inch headspace at the top.
 Headspace is important for pressure canning!